Splorgo/PythonDiscBot/README.md

 # PythonDiscBot
 A small proof of concept

-So far (31/07/18) it's just a really simple bot that will work as a template for later use.
+So far (31/07/18) it's just a really simple bot that will work as a template for me for later use.

 Basic design from https://github.com/Rapptz/discord.py